keertikamanikandan/keertikamanikandan/README.md

 I enjoy working with **SQL, Python, and data pipelines**, and I am actively building real-world projects in **ETL systems and e-commerce analytics**.

-My goal is to design **data-driven systems that support business decision-making and analytics at scale**.
+My goal is to design and develop **data-driven systems that support business decision-making at scale**.

 ---